 So how much is Amazon sales tax?
 Amazon sales tax will vary by state.

 Over the years, physical nexus has developed to include inventory stored in an Amazon FBA warehouse.
 More recently, states were given the right to collect sales tax on remote sales (that meet a state threshold) without a physical presence – known as economic nexus.

 Once you’ve determined if you have nexus in a state, the next step is to figure out whether what you are selling is taxable.
-As a general rule, tangible personal property is taxable, services are not – but again, every state has their own way of doing things.
-Best thing to do is check with a state’s tax authority.
+As a general rule, tangible personal property is taxable, services are not – but again, every state has its own way of doing things.
+The best thing to do is to check with a state’s tax authority.

-Leading US/Canada sales tax expert Michael Fleming of Sales Tax and More explains that these changes are the reason why so many Amazon sellers are being chased for back-dated sales tax – and why it’s important to stay on top of things.
+Leading US/Canada sales tax expert Michael Fleming, founder of Sales Tax and More, explains that these changes are the reason why so many Amazon sellers are being chased for back-dated sales tax, and why it’s important to stay on top of things.

-“All of a sudden, a lot of e-commerce sellers have this linker connection (nexus) where they may have never had it before,” Michael says.
+“All of a sudden, a lot of ecommerce sellers have this linker connection (nexus) where they may have never had it before.

 “If you’re trying to be compliant, you may end up paying more to register and for the compliance than you would if it was back tax – including any penalties and interest.”